ajaxboy/cjax/README.md

 ## 5.9

 Version 5.9  brings scalabity improvements and processing power to work on heave duty ajax.
 It improves upon caching and processing core functionality, plugin processing, speed.
-So you defintely want this version (currently on the master branch)
+So you definitely want this version (currently on the master branch)

 ## Instructions / Download